telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListImageColumn.md

 Gets or sets a string, specifying the text which will be shown as alternate
             text to the image

-###  ImageAlign `ImageAlign`

-Gets or sets a value from the ImageAlign enumeration representing the alignment of
-            the rendered image in relation to the text.

-###  ImageWidth `Unit`

-Gets or sets the width of the image

-###  ImageHeight `Unit`
+###  ColumnType `String`

-Gets or sets the height of the image
+Returns a string which represents the type of the current column.

 ###  DataAlternateTextField `String`